joursler-Sunset/idunno.Authentication/README.md

 ## What about older versions of ASP.NET Core?

 Older versions of Basic Authentication are available in the appropriate branch.

-Certificate authentication is only available for ASP.NET Core 2.0.
+Certificate Authentication is only available for ASP.NET Core 2.0.
+It will not be back-ported.

 | ASP.NET Core MVC Version | Branch                                                           |
 |--------------------------|------------------------------------------------------------------|